-This anomaly list describes the known issues with the ADE7854, ADE7858, ADE7868, and ADE7878 silicon identified by the version register (Address 0xE707) being equal to 2, to 4, and to 5.
+This anomaly list describes the known issues with the ADE7854A, ADE7858A, ADE7868A, and ADE7878A silicon identified by the version register (Address 0xE707) being equal to 2.

 Analog Devices, Inc., is committed, through future silicon revisions, to continuously improve silicon functionality.
 Analog Devices tries to ensure that these future silicon revisions remain compatible with your present software/systems by implementing the recommended workarounds outlined here.